Some moms are lucky enough to have paid maternity leave, others are lucky to get any time off at all.

 There are a lot of ways you can make some extra cash to add to your nest egg.

 Declutter your house and have a garage sale

 Start a business selling handmade items on Etsy

 Start freelancing as a writer, graphic designer, web developer, or video editor.

 Start taking surveys through a reputable survey company.

 Want more?
 Read this post to learn how to make an extra $100.

 5. Know What You’re Eligible For

 Are you eligible for FMLA?
 Disability?
 Another type of leave?
 What does your insurance cover?
+Can you get a free breast pump?
 Know what you’re entitled to, so you can take advantage of anything that will save you money.